freedomjs/freedom-for-chrome/README.md

 freedom-for-chrome.js file, ensuring that the bundle is parseable, and can be loaded by phantom.js.

+Before submitting a pull request, please also run `grunt test` and `grunt cordova`

-Running `grunt integration` will run selenium tests in a chrome packaged application.
+`grunt integration` will run Selenium tests in a Chrome packaged application.
 Depending on your architecture, this may not report results back to the console, and visual inspection of the test results in the packaged application may be needed.
 These tests exercise the functionality of the chrome specific providers in this repository.